QuantEcon/lecture-python-intro/lectures/supply_demand_heterogeneity.md

 Let's  consider a monopolist  supplier.

-We have included a method in  our `production_economy` class to compute an equilibrium price and allocation when the supplier is  a monopolist.
+We have included a method in  our `productionEconomy` class to compute an equilibrium price and allocation when the supplier is  a monopolist.

 Since the supplier now has the price-setting power